 Because the adult is the overwintering stage of the cabbage seedpod weevil, the risk of infestation can be predicted based on the adult population of the preceding fall.
 High numbers of weevil adults in fall will likely mean significant infestation levels in the following spring, although a severely cold winter with little snow cover could reduce the survival of overwintering adults.

 Surveys are conducted yearly and cover all the canola growing areas of Alberta.
-Cabbage Seedpod Weevil Forecast map.
+See recent and past Cabbage Seedpod Weevil Forecast map.

 Adult populations: field scouting